 The next document you'll need to prepare is the balance sheet.
 Again, the name of the document gives you an idea of what a balance sheet shows: the balance between your assets and liabilities.
 The balance sheet, by establishing the difference between all company assets and all company liabilities, gives you a snapshot of the worth of the business on a given date.

 Here's a simple example that shows the essence of the balance sheet document:

 Current Assets Current Liabilities

 At this point, you're almost ready to prepare the statement of cash flows.
 Before you can do that, however, you're going to need not just one balance sheet, but two: one for the previous accounting period and the other one for the present period you've just prepared.

 Why?
 This is because you are looking for changes from one accounting period to the next.
 Is revenue up or down?
 What about expenses?
 How does that affect your company's net worth?
-Comparing the earlier Balance Sheet with the later balance sheet tells you how your business is heading.
+Comparing the earlier balance sheet with the later balance sheet tells you where your business is heading.